 Blood clots that form in the vein or commonly known as venous thrombosis, take place when an individual starts to become immobilized, and his/her muscles are no longer contracting for the blood to be pushed back to the heart.
 The stagnant blood then creates tiny clots on the walls of the vein.
 The problem is, this first clot can slowly develop to wholly or partially occlude or block the vein.
 When this happens, the blood will have no means of going back to the heart.

 Besides, blood clots that build up in the artery or popularly termed as arterial thrombi happen by a whole new different mechanism.
 For instance, those with atherosclerotic disease, plaque accumulation form in the lining of the artery, and from there, it starts to develop, resulting in narrow vessels.
-This disease procedure can cause the following: peripheral artery disease or PAD, stroke, and heart attack.
+This disease procedure can cause the following: peripheral artery disease or PAD, stroke, and experience heart attack.

 In worse cases, a plaque may rupture and can lead to clot formation at the exact location that the rupture takes place.
 The newly formed blood clot can partially or entirely prevent the normal blood flow.